RagnarB83/ash-documentation/docs/Biased-sampling.rst

 If you inspect the `subash script <https://github.com/RagnarB83/ash/blob/master/scripts/subash.sh>`_  (search for multiwalker) you can see the logic of what will be done on the node.
-Briefly: before launching ASH, a separate directory will be created for each walker (here 24 in total), named walkersim1, walkersim2, etc...
+Briefly: upon submission of a job to the queuing system (subash assumes SLURM), before launching ASH, a separate directory will be created for each walker (here 24 in total), named walkersim1, walkersim2, etc...
-All files originally copied to local scratch will be copied into each directory and then an ASH-Python job will start inside each directory simultaneously.
+All files originally copied to local scratch will be copied into each directory and then an ASH calculation will start inside each directory simultaneously (24 in total in this example).
+Note that only a single job will be submitted to the queuing system, however, but 24 Python processes will be running on the node.
 Once each simulation has finished, the job ends and all contents are copied back to the submission directory.
 This is a highly convenient way of launching multiple walkers on the same single node.